 How do you stay safe from the reach of dengue fever?
 What precautions can you reasonably take to avoid mosquito bites which transmit the dengue disease?

-The situation is worsened by Taiwan’s ongoing humid yet rainy weather, floodings, and also the damp environment after Typhoon Fanapi:
+The situation is worsened by Taiwan’s ongoing humid yet rainy weather, floodings, and also the damp environment after the typhoon:

-If you have not already know (just read my free EBook – grab it here), I advocate being prepared.
+If you have not already know, I always advocate being prepared.